213 S. Main Street,

-The Center Theater was built in the early-1900’s and had 1,200-seats.
+The Meroney OperaHouse was built in the early-1900’s and had 1,200-seats.
 Originally it was a playhouse with a tunnel to a hotel across the street.
-It became a movie theater in I believe the 1950’s.
+It became a movie theater from the 1920’s.
 It was a simple yet elegant movie house with a large balcony.

 It prospered throughout the 1970’s, showing first-run features and late shows.
 I saw “Jaws” there when it came out in the 1970’s.
 In the early-1980’s, it was twinned and renamed Towne Cinemas.
 The balcony was closed off and turned into a very cramped uncomfortable second theatre.

 I worked there as a projectionist when it was a first-run theatre in the mid-1980’s.
 As weekend downtown traffic decreased due to a local ordinance banning late-night automobile “cruising” by teenagers, the theatre fell on hard times.
 It became a dollar house for a few years and then closed in 1988.

 It sat in disrepair for a number of years until it was completely renovated into a performing arts house.
 It is supposed to look now exactly like it did in the 1900’s when it first opened.
 When I worked there in the 1980’s, many of the original props and backdrops from 1920’s were still in the theatre, along with movie posters and signs from the 1950’s and 1960’s.
-There is a lot of history in this simple downtown theater.
+There is a lot of history in this simple downtown theatre.

 Just login to your account and subscribe to this theater.